 - 1. Select Category Manager. - 2.
 In the Category list, select All to create a new independent category or select an existing category to create a new subcategory. - 3.
-Click New Category or right-click All and click New Manual Category 7.

-The blank new category properties window opens
+Click New Category r or right-click All and click New Manual Category r.
+The blank new Category Properties window opens.